ustwo/architecture-kata-2025/ADR-05-Test-2-scoring.md

 1. Similarity to ‘known good’ submissions

-Submissions are compared to a body of expert selected high scoring previous submissions for this case study and scored for similarity.
+Submissions are compared to a body of expert-selected, high scoring previous submissions for this case study and scored for similarity.
+An answer that is very similar to previously scored 'known good' answers will be graded more highly than an answer that shares little similarity.

 ### Indicative prompt